-Bihon Canton Guisado is a Pinoy classic fiesta essential which gives a happy and longer life.
+Bihon Canton Guisado is a Filipino classic fiesta essential noodle, made of two popular noodles: pancit canton (flour noodles), and pancit bihon (rice noodles).
 Having bihon canton is like having a feast in a bowl.
 The noodles, veggie and meat ensemble together makes this one fulfilling dish.

 PINOY NOODLES COMPARISON

 Noodles are the staple food next to rice.
 We owe our noodle recipes from the Chinese cuisine.
 It was then localized into our own versions into what we know today.
 Noodle dishes have been an integral dish every Pinoy occasion.

 We all know that noodles are a must-have every fiesta and celebration.
 Let’s make a quick recap on the Filipino noodles we usually enjoy.
 These noodles might have different sizes, textures and color but all of them are super fulfilling to eat.